 The Memorial Tablet for Eloise Butler was dedicated on Arbor Day, May 4th, 1934.
 The idea for a memorial tablet is mentioned in the April 19, 1933 minutes of the Board of Park Commissioners and was spoken of at the memorial service on May 5, 1933.
 It was planned, created and presented by some of her friends and some of her former pupils from her years as a botany teacher in the Minneapolis Public Schools.
-A committee of these persons, headed by Clara Leavitt, had been formed at the suggestion of Theodore Wirth, General Superintendent of the Minneapolis Park System, in mid-1933 following Eloise's death.
-The committee was known as the Eloise Butler Memorial Association.
+An association had been formed at the suggestion of Theodore Wirth, General Superintendent of the Minneapolis Park System, in mid-1933 following Eloise's death.
+It was known as the Eloise Butler Memorial Association with Miss Jennie Hall as head.
+A governing committee of five persons, headed by Clara Leavitt (retired teacher), with Martha Crone, Elizabeth Foss (North High teacher), Dr. Otto Schussler and Gratia Countryman (Minneapolis Librarian) were in charge of forming other committees and designing the memorial.
 There were several suggested dedications which were submitted to Martha Crone (who replaced Eloise as Garden Curator) for her approval and for her to sample the preferences of garden visitors as to the wording.
 A fund raising campaign was initiated with the suggested donation being limited to no more than one dollar.
 The committee felt that they must raise the funds independently so as to "prove to Mr. Wirth and the Park board that the Reserve (The Wildflower Garden) has many friends."
 (1) The dedication as shown below, being the one recommended by the committee.
 Martha and all interested others approved and the bronze tablet was cast, using the design of a Mr. Melchior of Flour City Iron Works.

 (1) Letter to Martha Crone from Clara Leavitt (fellow teacher of Eloise Butler) dated Sept.
 15, 1933.
 Minnesota Historical Society, Martha Crone Collection

 On April 30th 1934 Superintendent Theodore Wirth sent a brief memo to the Board of Park Commissioners that on Arbor Day, May 4, the dedication ceremony would be held and that the Memorial Association had invited the Board and its officers to attend.
-The program outline was that Miss Elizabeth Foss (North High teacher) would present the tablet; an original poem would be recited by Mrs Florence Hadden (former pupil); Miss Jennie Hall and several children would do some bird calls; and Francis Gross, Vice President of the Board of Park Commissioners would accept the tablet.
+The program was introduced by Miss Jennie Hall, head of the Memorial Association.
+The outline was that Miss Hall and ten children would do some bird calls; an original poem would be recited by Mrs Florence Hadden (former pupil); Miss Elizabeth Foss would present the tablet; and Francis Gross, Vice President of the Board of Park Commissioners would accept the tablet.
 (PDF copy of documents).
+[Minneapolis Tribune report May 5, 1934 - pdf]

 The tablet will be found at the end of the path from the front gate of the Garden to the Martha Crone Shelter on a large granite boulder.
 The boulder was placed the year following her death and sat in front of a pin oak tree that was planted in her memory.
 The pin oak is no longer there, but a magnificent Leatherwood shrub now shades the tablet.
 The text of the dedication tablet reads as follows: